 By Linda M. Crate

-Linda M. Crate's works have been published in numerous magazines and anthologies, both online and in print.
-She is the author of eleven published chapbooks, four full-lengths, and three micro-chaps.
-She also has a novella titled, Mates (Alien Buddha Publishing, 2022).
+Linda M. Crate's works have been published in numerous magazines and anthologies.
+She is the author of eight poetry chapbooks, the latest of which is: follow the black raven (Alien Buddha Publishing, July 2021).
+She has also authored three micro-collections, and four full length poetry collections.
 Linda writes from Meadville, PA.